iisshaun/iisshaun-port/content/pages/index.md

     colors: colors-f
     variant: variant-a
     title: ''
-    subtitle: >-
-      <div style="text-align: left">Below you will see some of the work I've
-      created over the years.</div>
+    subtitle: Below you will see some of the work I've created over the years.
     text: >
       <div style="text-align: left">This includes: